ralphjsmit/filament/packages/tables/docs/01-overview.md

 The second filter is rendered as a select dropdown.
 When a user selects an option, only rows with that status will be displayed.
 When no option is selected, all rows will be displayed.

-It's possible to define as many filters as you need, and use any component from the [Form Builder package](../forms) to create a UI.
-For example, you could create [a custom date range filter](../filters/custom).
+You can use any [schema component](../schemas) to build the UI for a filter.
+For example, you could create [a custom date range filter](filters/custom).

 ## Defining table actions

-Filament's tables can use [Actions](../actions/overview).
+Filament's tables can use [actions](../actions/overview).
 They are buttons that can be added to the [end of any table row](actions#row-actions), or even in the [header](actions#header-actions) of a table.
 For instance, you may want an action to "create" a new record in the header, and then "edit" and "delete" actions on each row.
 [Bulk actions](actions#bulk-actions) can be used to execute code when records in the table are selected.

 ```php
 use App\Models\Post;